 The global vanilla market size was valued at USD 3,189.73 million in 2023.
-It is expected to reach USD 5,253.25 million in 2032, growing at a CAGR of 5.7% over the forecast period (2024-32).
+It is expected to reach from USD 3,371.54 million in 2024 to USD 5,253.25 million in 2032, growing at a CAGR of 5.7% over the forecast period (2024-32).
 Consumers are increasingly preferring natural and organic products over synthetic ones.
 Vanilla, being a natural flavoring agent, fits well into this trend.
 This shift is especially prominent in the food and beverage industry.

 Vanilla is the flavouring agent derived from orchids of vanilla plants.
-The global vanilla market is witnessing robust growth due to growing consumers' demand for plant-based products.
-Due to the ideal warm and humid climate, vanilla is mainly grown in tropical rejoins such as Mexico, Madagascar, and Indonesia.
-Vanilla is known for its fresh, exotic taste and mild and pleasant fragrance.
-Additionally, vanilla has medicinal properties such as anti-inflammatory, antioxidant, and antidepressant properties.
-Vanilla has many health-promoting elements, such as vitamins, minerals, and phenols, which has led to its increase in demand from the customer.
+The global market is witnessing robust growth due to growing consumers' demand for plant-based products.
+Due to the ideal warm and humid climate, it is mainly grown in tropical rejoins such as Mexico, Madagascar, and Indonesia.
+It is known for its fresh, exotic taste and mild and pleasant fragrance.
+Additionally, it has medicinal properties such as anti-inflammatory, antioxidant, and antidepressant properties.
+It has many health-promoting elements, such as vitamins, minerals, and phenols, which has led to its increase in demand from the customer.

 The growing consumer perception that food products are healthier if made with natural ingredients like vanilla is a significant driver of the global demand for natural flavors.
 As a result, consumers are using both phrases synonymously, and products made with artificial components are frequently avoided, which is advantageous for the market.
 Food manufacturers are being pressured to stop creating artificial additives for use in food items due to changing customer behavior and the food flavoring market dynamics.
 Major food producers like ITC, Kellogg's, General Mills, Nestle, Campbell, and Kraft have also pledged to limit the use of synthetic ingredients.
 Walmart aims to promote natural ingredients, following ALDI Supermarket's footsteps by 2025.
 Furthermore, according to research done by the Macquarie University of Australia, consumers of natural foods are more likely to be perceived as having higher moral standards than synthetic foods.